Ivanka Trump ‘pained’ over father’s indictment

-A grand jury voted earlier Thursday to indict Trump on criminal charges for his role in organizing hush money payments made to an adult film star during his 2016 campaign.
+A grand jury voted to indict Trump on criminal charges Thursday for his role in organizing hush money payments made to an adult film star during his 2016 campaign.

 The indictment, which remains under seal, follows an investigation by Manhattan District Attorney Alvin Bragg (D) that centered on a $130,000 payment fixer Michael Cohen made to adult film star Stormy Daniels shortly before the election.